jasonstolaruk/CurryMUD/README.md

 * Commands to aid in the process of resetting a forgotten password. :passport_control:
 * NPCs can execute commands, either from within code or via the ":as" administrator command. :cool:
 * PCs can introduce themselves to each other. :bow:
-* PCs can "link" with each other so as to enable "tells." :couple_with_heart:
+* PCs can "link" with each other so as to enable "tells." :link:
 * Question channel for OOC newbie Q&A. :question:
 * Players can create their own ad-hoc channels. :busts_in_silhouette:
 * Free-form emotes and built-in emotes may be used in "tells" and channel communications. :clap: